 - Interview someone who helps to look after the memorial today.

 You may choose to extend this lesson into a discussion of how different people handle bereavement.
-However, if you do, discuss this first with members of your school's management team.
+Again, discuss this first with members of your school's management team.
 It is important to provide children with a safe place for discussing matters of life and death - this must be done sensitively, with the awareness that at least one of the children in your class is likely to be feeling sad or worried about the death or sickness of a family member.
-Do not run this lesson as the last session of the day - allow for at least one break time afterwards, for feelings to have space to calm down before 'home time'.
+Do not run this lesson as the last session of the day - but instead, make time for at least one break time afterwards, allowing feelings to calm down before 'home time'.

 Explain that many people carry around a kind of sadness inside them, because they are worried about someone who is feeling poorly, or they have lost somebody who was precious to them, because of illness or an accident.